Yuki-Kokomi/OpenECAD_Project/README.md

 If you want to batch process, you can refer to `eval.py`.

+Depending on the type of input images, you can use the following prompts:

+   - "This image shows 4 views of a 3D model from specific angles.
+Please use Python-style APIs to render this model."
+   - "This image shows a view of a 3D model from a certain angle.
+Please use Python-style APIs to render this model."

 ## Step 4.
 Convert the OpenECAD code to STEP files.